MatthewBacalakis/Auth0Sample/readme.md

 5. (Optional) The users's job title can be included in the id_token if you desire.
 	1. In the Auth0 Dashboard go to the rules tab.
 Click create rule.
 	2. Click empty rule.
-	3. Name your rule and insert this javascript into the below rule.
+	3. Name your rule and insert this javascript into the rule.
 The script retrieves the job title we created in step 3 from the app_metadata property.
 It is then added to a (namespaced) property calleld jobTitle.

 	```javascript
 	function (user, context, callback) {